hohMiyazawa/simple-video-tutorial/posts/containerFormats.md

 # 1. Container formats

-When you're encountering a video file, you're usually not looking direclty at the real thing.
+When you're encountering a video file, you're usually not looking directly at the real thing.
 Instead, what you have is probably a **container format**.

 - .mkv
 - .webm